gauravdani/pyspark-try-1/README.md

 10. **Run the Script**:
     - Run the script using the Python extension in VS Code.

+11. Datset used in this file can be downloaded from https://www.kaggle.com/datasets/mkechinov/ecommerce-events-history-in-cosmetics-shop

 ## Usage

 Activate the virtual environment and run your PySpark scripts.